w3c/IntersectionObserver/explainer.md

 ## Delay Loading

 Many sites like to avoid loading certain resources until they're near the viewport.
-This is easy to do with Position Observers:
+This is easy to do with IntersctionObserver's:

 ```html
 <!-- index.html -->